 “Wonder what Faith was shopping for?
 Food, I bet?”

 Brandon peered into the bag he held.
 After a moment, he realized what was inside.
-His face went completely red.
+His face went pale as he began to laugh nervously.

 Emma sat in the office with Thomas.
 She had her shirt removed so that her front was covered, yet her back was bare, showing a massive scar that went from the top to the bottom of her spine.